bouwe77/temba/readme.md

 When sending JSON data (`POST` and `PUT` requests), adding a `Content-Type: application/json` header is required.

+IDs are auto generated when creating resources.
+IDs in the JSON request body are ignored.

+If you request a resource (URI) that does not exist, a `404 Not Found` response is returned.

+Temba only supports JSON.
+If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.

+If you use an HTTP method that is not supported (everything but `GET`, `POST`, `PUT` and `DELETE`), a `405 Method Not Allowed` response is returned.

+On the root URI (e.g. http://localhost:8080/) only a `GET` request is supported, which shows you a message indicating the API is working.
+All other HTTP methods on the root URI return a `405 Method Not Allowed` response.

+## Not supported (yet?)

 Temba does not have any model validation, so you can store your resources in any format you like.
 So for example, creating the following two (very different) articles just works: